enkessler/cuke_cataloger/README.md

     require 'cuke_cataloger'

-and then call its task creation method to generate the Rake tasks.
+and then call its task creation method in your Rakefile (or wherever you like to keep your Rake tasks) in order to generate the tasks.

     CukeCataloger.create_tasks